gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 things could go very, very hard here, and neither of us wants that."*

 *He tucked the stone around his neck back under his shirt.
-"Now, about your irrigation system---we have some ideas that might reduce the amount of water you need…" The soldier who was taking notes pulled a hand-drawn map from the broad leather envelope at her side and passed it to the lieutenant.*
+"Now, about your irrigation system—we have some ideas that might reduce the amount of water you need…" The soldier who was taking notes pulled a hand-drawn map from the broad leather envelope at her side and passed it to the lieutenant.*